saifalfalah/react-handbook/content/react-higher-order-components/index.md

 ---
-title: React Higher Order Components
+title: Higher Order Components
-date: 2018-12-12T07:00:00+02:00
-description: "Find out what Higher Order Components are and how they are useful when programming a React application"
+description: 'Find out what Higher Order Components are and how they are useful when programming a React application'
-tags: react
 ---

 You might be familiar with Higher Order Functions in JavaScript.
 Those are functions that accept functions as arguments, and/or return functions.